MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ## Run desktop flows via URL

-Power Automate, apart from triggering flows through the console, flow designer and cloud flows, enables you to run desktop flows using console run URLs.
+Power Automate, apart from triggering flows through the console, flow designer and cloud flows, enables you to run desktop flows using run URLs.

 You can use URLs to trigger desktop flows through many different sources, such as browsers, the Windows Run application, and the Command Prompt.
 If a triggered flow requires input variables, the console will ask you to populate the appropriate values.